bofh69/crossfire-server/doc/Developers/plugins.md

 # Plugins {#plugins}
-An enhanced version of this documentation is in the plugins.ps file (PostScript format).

-The latest version can be found at http://wiki.cross-fire.org/doku.php/server_plugin
+The latest version can be found at: https://wiki.cross-fire.org/server_plugin

 - @subpage plugin_python "Python"